duyet/monorepo/_posts/2023/06/fossil-data-platform-written-rust.md

 Moving forward, our focus shifted to further optimizing the code, eliminating unnecessary memory clones, and leveraging Rust's advanced features to unlock even greater efficiency.

 The need to ensure backward compatibility with the previous Python-based inline transformation without disrupting the current configuration.
-I will need FFI to interact with Python which decreased the performance, but this trade-off is acceptable.
+I will need FFI to interact with Python (thanks to [PyO3](https://github.com/PyO3/pyo3)) which decreased the performance, but this trade-off is acceptable.

 ```yaml
 # example config.yaml